PatelN123/Digital-Support-Notes/Presentations/Template/slides.md

 #### Step 1
 ##### **Identification**
-- The first step in responding to a phishing attack is to identify the sender and check the email address against the intended senders' email address.
+- The first step in responding to a phishing attack is to identify the sender and check the email address
+<br> against the intended senders' email address.
 - Check the email for suspicious files.

 </div>